 - Your account doesn’t have a billing-related block.

 - Your calls don’t have errors on the network provider system.

-Find out what to do if you see "No service" or "Searching" in the status bar.
-If you can't make or receive calls on your iPhone, follow these steps, testing after each step:
+If you can’t make or receive calls on your iPhone, follow these steps, testing after completing each step.

 Check your iPhone settings

 - Turn Airplane Mode on and off.
 Go to Settings and turn on Airplane Mode, wait five seconds, then turn it off.

 - Check Do Not Disturb.
 Go to Settings > Focus > Do Not Disturb and make sure it's off.
 Find out how to use Focus on your iPhone or iPad.

 - Check for any blocked phone numbers.
 Go to Settings > Phone > Blocked Contacts.